Shep-en-Isis: History as a mummy

 Her mummy was discovered in a well-preserved state inside a casket in 1819 and in 1820, it was taken to the Abbey library of Saint Gall in Switzerland, making her one of the first mummies to be put on public display in Switzerland.
 Peter Scheitlin was the first to study the mummy of Shep-en-Isis and in 1836, the Catholic Grand Council College, as the supervising authority of the Abbey Library, decided to acquire the mummy for 440 guilders.
 Since then, it has officially been part of the inventory of the Abbey Library and is now considered one of the main attractions of the library.
 On 27 June 1903 an article by the Egyptologist Alexander Dedekind appeared in the St. Galler Tagblatt.
 In it, he dispelled the popular notion that the noble lady was the daughter of a pharaoh.
-Rather, it was the daughter of a priest.
+Rather, she was the daughter of a priest.
 Dedekind translated her name as "Sheta-en-Isi" ("Secret of Isis"), which he improved shortly afterwards in other Tagblatt articles as "Schap-en-Isi" ("Gift of Isis"), or rather, "Shep-en-Isis".

 During X-ray and computed tomography examinations in 1996, no evidence of an unusual cause of death could be found.
 The only apparent injuries were post mortem due to mummification itself.
 It was not until 2010 that the mummy could even be confirmed to belong to a woman.
 In January 2022, a paper was published about her mummy and a life reconstruction of her face was created.